At UWE Bristol, students can get involved in a variety of community societies.

 The Students’ Union has 17 elected Presidents and Officers who represent students on their issues.
-The Part Time Officers are elected specifically to work to represent the interests of different student groups within UWE.
+The part-time Officers are elected specifically to work to represent the interests of different student groups within UWE Bristol.
 They work to make sure that their specific student group has a voice within the University and in the Students’ Union.

 The roles are:

 • International Students Officer

 This year they have worked on campaigns within the University such as Black History Month, Africa Week, Disabled History Month, Disability Awareness Month, One World Celebration, LGBT History Month, and World Aids Day.

 The National Union of Students (NUS) has a number of networks for different student groups which also lead campaigns on different issues: